Liu Hulan: Significance

-In 1956, the Liu Hulan Memorial Hall was established in Wenshui County, Shanxi Province.
-The Martyrs'Cemetery was built in Yunzhou West Village, the hometown of the martyrs.
+The Martyrs' Cemetery was built in Yunzhou West Village, the hometown of the martyrs.
 The Yongzhi Memorial was commemorated.
 The remains of Liu Hulan were moved to the cemetery separately.
 With a total floor area of more than 60,000 square meters, it is composed of square, monument, Liu Hulan's life story exhibition room, film and television room, calligraphy and painting room, seven Martyrs Memorial Hall and group sculptures, mausoleum, Liu Hulan statue, monument pavilion, martyr's original site, symmetrically distributed with monuments and mausoleums as the central axis, and contains 74 martyr relics.